There are different types of snakes in Virginia, both venomous and non-venomous.

 2. Timber Rattlesnake

-Timber Rattlesnake is also one of the types of snakes in Virginia.
+Timber Rattlesnakes are also found in Virginia.
 The state’s southwestern region is home to most timber rattlesnakes.

-The longest poisonous snakes in the state are these.
+These are the longest poisonous snakes in the state.
 Their maximum length is sixty inches.

 Although they would rather stay hidden if you come upon one, proceed cautiously and slowly.
 A timber rattlesnake usually won’t attack unless it perceives a danger.